-Making critical business decisions based on last month's data is like driving while looking in the rearview mirror.
-To stay ahead, you need a real-time view of your company's financial health.
-When your revenue data is locked away in static spreadsheets, you lose the ability to be proactive and spot opportunities as they arise.
-Sage Intacct Revenue Recognition transforms your financial data into a dynamic source of intelligence.
-It provides clear, up-to-the-minute dashboards and reports on your revenue streams, deferred revenue, and future projections, empowering you to make smarter, data-driven decisions that guide your company’s growth.
+Making critical business decisions with last month's data is like driving while looking in the rearview mirror.
+You can't see what's coming.
+When your revenue data is locked away in static spreadsheets, you lose the ability to be proactive and spot opportunities.
+The solution?
+Automate revenue recognition for milestone contracts from HubSpot to Sage Intacct.
+This integration transforms your financial data into a dynamic source of intelligence.
+It provides clear, up-to-the-minute dashboards on your Intacct revenue and future projections, empowering you to make smarter, data-driven decisions that guide your company’s growth.

 If you’re managing a high-volume business, you know that recognizing revenue isn't always as simple as just cashing a check.
 Contracts can be complex, billing schedules can vary, and compliance rules are strict.
 This is where Sage Intacct Revenue Recognition comes in.
 Think of it as a specialized module within the Sage Intacct accounting software that’s built to help you accurately manage and record the revenue you’ve earned.